glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-replace-tag.py: Search and Replace Tags
+## browser-replace-tag: Search and Replace Tags

 Adds a **"Replace Tag" dialog** to the card **browser** that prompts for a tag and its replacement and then replaces the tag in all selected notes.